BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/use-data.md

 ### 1. Preview data online

-Ensure datasets can be assessed directly in the portal.
+Make sure datasets can be assessed directly in the portal.
 Read more about it in the ['Explore data online'](/main-content/steps/explore-data-online) section.

 ### 2. Straightforward process for downloading data